-On 23-24 November, 600 attendees from 45 countries gathered in Edinburgh for the second World Forum on Natural Capital, organised by the Scottish Wildlife Trust in association with its international partners.
+In November 2017, 600 attendees from 45 countries gathered in Edinburgh for the second World Forum on Natural Capital, a group of international partners, including UN Environment, IUCN, World Business Council and the Natural Capital Coalition.

-The Patron of the Scottish Wildlife Trust, Prince Charles, recorded a video message for the opening of the event, urging governments and businesses to account for the value of natural capital in decision making.
+His Royal Highness, the Prince of Wales recorded a video message for the opening of the event, urging governments and businesses to account for the value of natural capital in decision making.

 The First Minister of Scotland, Nicola Sturgeon, told an international audience that natural capital is more important than ever before during a 20-minute opening address.
 Read the full speech here.